b-l-x-s-s-e-d/Python-Games/README.md

 ## Getting Started

-To run the Tank Game correctly and ensure your progress saves, you **must clone or download the entire repository**.
-Downloading individual files may cause issues with saving or other features.
+To run the Tank Game correctly and ensure your progress saves, you **must clone or download the entire repository AND have all requirements downloaded**.
+Downloading individual files or not having all requirements will cause issues with saving and other features.

 ---